digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 XBee Cellular and Wi-Fi modules operate the same way as other TCP/IP devices.
 They can initiate communications with other devices or listen for TCP or UDP transmissions at a specific port.
-In either case, you must apply any of the receive methods explained in this section in order to read IP data from other devices.
+In either case, you must apply any of the receive methods explained in this section to read IP data from other devices.

 Listen for incoming transmissions
 '''''''''''''''''''''''''''''''''

-If the cellular or Wi-Fi module operates as a server, listening for incoming TCP or UDP transmissions, you must start listening at a specific port, similar to the bind operation of a socket.
+If the Cellular or Wi-Fi module operates as a server, listening for incoming TCP or UDP transmissions, you must start listening at a specific port, similar to the bind operation of a socket.
 The XBee Python Library provides a method to listen for incoming transmissions: